Pilot 75 Program

 Artistic guidance with a artistic Mentor (a professional dance artist), who will attend and advise during:

-II.
-Two group showings of each choreographer’s work
+2) Two group showings of all choreographers’ work

-III.
-One dedicated hour-long rehearsal-visit for each artist at ODC
+3) One dedicated hour-long rehearsal-visit by the mentor for each artist at ODC

 In addition to artistic guidance, the group is further mentored by resident ODC staff professionals with production seminars in PR, marketing, technical and digital production, box office, events coordination, and professional theater relationships to help foster self-presenting skills.